 13mm cores are stiffer and produce more power.
 They deflect the ball faster on contact, generating more pop on drives and overheads.
 The tradeoff is a firmer, less forgiving feel at the kitchen — dinks can float long if you apply too much force on the ball.

 16mm cores are softer and more control-oriented.
 They absorb pace on contact, making touch shots more predictable and dinking more consistent.
-For short handle paddles — which are already oriented toward kitchen play — 16mm is usually the better default unless you’re building a power-focused setup like the CRBN 2X.
+For short handle paddles — which are already oriented toward kitchen play — 16mm is usually the better default unless you’re building a power-focused setup.
 The JOOLA Radius with its 13mm core is an exception: its beginner positioning accepts the firmer feel in exchange for lighter overall weight.

 Grip Circumference and How It Interacts with Handle Length